 Provisions have been included in the MSPNP2 to remove ignition control from distributor equipped engines to allow ignition from a coil pack.
 These outputs are logic level (0-5VDC) and able to trigger most standard automotive coils that have an onboard ignitor accepting a 5V logic ignition signal.
 However, these outputs cannot directly drive a coil without a built-in ignitor.
-If your coil(6) do not have an onboard ignitor, an external ignitor such as our QuadSpark would need to be installed between the GOSIs and MSPNP2.
-Below is an example wrining diagram depicting the installation of a QuadSpark with the MSPNP2.
+If your coil(s) do not have an onboard ignitor, an external ignitor such as our QuadSpark would need to be installed between the coils and MSPNP2.
+Eelow is a nexample wiring diagram depicting the installation of a QuadSpark with the MSPNP2: